LEANNA MAE .ORG

 The ugly

 • Their quality control standards for their covers are subpar.
 The feel of the cover and the coloring is truly excellent, but don’t expect it to line up the same way with each book.
 The spine moves several millimeters.
 I’ve had covers with them that the image is straight up crooked.
-It’s incredibly frustrating to receive a perfectly aligned cover with one order and then the next order looks like some DIY job put together with a touch of alcohol on the breath.
+It’s incredibly frustrating to receive a perfectly aligned cover with one order and then the next order looks like I don't know how to design a cover.
 I feel like no matter how meticulously I design my covers I never know if it will be lined up where it should be.
 That reflects on me as the author, not the printing company that readers don’t know.
+I recommend keeping this in mind as you create your covers.
+It was only once that I had a crooked cover, but it scared me that they could have sent that to a reader of mine.

-• Customer service is awful enough to throw a monk into a rage.
-They pass off every issue to another department or some so-called expert.
+• Customer service has been a bad experience most of the time when I need to contact them.
+They pass off every issue to another department.
 Nothing gets dealt with.
 When they “look into” an issue they rarely stay in communication with the author.
 They also close cases as solved that were never even addressed.
 The company is so big that is seems to be apathetic to providing quality customer service.

 There are not a lot of options out there for print-on-demand companies.
 I looked into switching to other popular POD companies, but decided not to after finding that some of them are using the same printing facilities as KDP.
 All things considered, I’ve chosen to stay with KDP.
 I liked CreateSpace far better, but the (undamaged) books that KDP puts out are pretty beautiful, though I wish the paper was thicker.
 The royalties are great.
 All in all, they have a lot to offer.
-They seem to be the best option for indie authors wanting a print-on-demand company that distributes to Amazon, Barnes and Noble, and Ingram.
+They seem to be the best option for indie authors wanting a print-on-demand company.

 Rajeevan KK